-There is a multitude of reasons why you shouldn’t be riding elephants in Thailand and visiting the Elephant Nature Park in Chiang Mai quickly enlightens you as to why.
-It remains one of my biggest and most valuable lessons in travel about wildlife tourism in South East Asia.
+There is a multitude of reasons why you shouldn’t be riding elephants in Thailand and visiting the Elephant Nature Park in Chiang Mai enlightens you as to why.
+It remains one of my most significant and most valuable lessons in travel about wildlife tourism in South East Asia.

 You will never RIDE an elephant, anywhere, EVER again.

-I’m a responsible traveller and do my best to adhere to best practice and highlight topical issues when it comes to community and conservation in relation to tourism.
-I aim to practice what I preach; dedicate time to long-term volunteering and projects close to my heart; support local people and community enterprise and be aware of how and where my money is spent.
+I’m a responsible traveller and do my best to adhere to best practice and highlight topical issues when it comes to community and conservation in tourism.
+I aim to practice what I preach; dedicate time to long-term volunteering and projects close to my heart; support local people and community enterprise and be aware of how and where I spend my money.

 But I’m also guilty.
-While I never visit poorly run zoos, cage dive with animals or give money for a picture with a dancing monkey, I have engaged in bad tourism practice when it come to the treatment of elephants in Thailand and Asia generally.
+While I never visit poorly run zoos, join baited cage dives with animals or give money for a picture with a dancing monkey, I have engaged in harmful tourism practice when it comes to the treatment of elephants in Thailand and Asia generally.

-In India I was used to elephants wandering the streets as if they had as much right to roam as a local, a goat or a cow; almost majestic in their presence.
-Three years ago in Thailand, a country symbolic of everything elephant related, my curiosity got the better of me.
-I was riding an elephant through a small area of jungle outside of Chiang Mai at what was, and still is, promoted as a conservation park.
+In India, I was used to elephants wandering the streets as if they had as much right to roam like a local, a goat or a cow – almost majestic in their presence.
+Three years ago in Thailand, a country symbolic of everything elephant-related, my curiosity got the better of me.
+I rode an elephant through a small area of the jungle outside of Chiang Mai that was, back then, promoted as a conservation park.
 Last year in Chitwan National Park in Nepal I embarked on an ‘elephant safari’ following a rhino through the dense jungle while four of us sat in a large square wooden hold strapped to the elephant’s back.
 The next day I sat on an elephant as it bathed and almost instantly it tried to throw me off.

 Only then did the sheer unhappiness of these creatures strike me.
-The realisation that while us humans pale in comparison to the size of an elephant, this kind of contact violates their personal freedom and makes them unhappy.
+The realisation that while we humans pale in comparison to the size of an elephant, this kind of contact violates their freedom and makes them unhappy.
 I vowed never to engage in such practices ever again.

 As a firm believer in karma, I’ve always felt guilty about what I have done.
-I tell people not to ride elephants or bathe with them as a means of counter-acting my own actions.
-I want to educate people about why you shouldn’t ride elephants in Thailand, or anywhere else in the world in fact.
+I tell people not to ride elephants or bathe with them as a means of counter-acting my actions.
+I want to educate people about why you shouldn’t ride elephants in Thailand, or anywhere else in the world.

 - 1 The Truth About Elephant Riding